What’s the strategy?

 This purely Canadian portfolio can offer better risk-adjusted return than the broad Canadian market and reduce drawdown experiences over market cycles – a distinct benefit given the highly cyclical nature of the Canadian market.
 Typical portfolio characteristics include lower volatility when compared to the broad Canadian market index, while still offering a higher running yield than the S&P/TSX Composite Index.

 Data for institutional investors

-Robert co-manages the London Capital U.S. Value mandate, Canadian Low Volatility mandate and Global Sector mandates (Global Infrastructure Equities and Global Real Estate Equities).
+Robert leads GLC Asset Management Group’s bottom-up, quantitative-driven investment management division, London Capital, in addition to co-managing the U.S. Value mandate, Canadian Low Volatility mandate and Global Sector mandates (Global Infrastructure Equities and Global Real Estate Equities).

 Robert’s portfolio management responsibilities include developing fundamental factor models to analyze and value companies in a variety of sectors and building proprietary quantitative models to support many of London Capital's equity mandates.